Stopping the build-up of toxic waste in dry AMD

 Dr Arjuna Ratnayaka, University of Southampton - £100,000

-This research is looking at ways to activate the waste removal system in the retina, to boost the breakdown of lipofuscin.
-A PhD student will also investigate the factors that cause the increase in waste and lipofuscin accumulation.
-The project aims to understand how to keep the retina healthy and functioning longer to stop the vision loss that dry AMD causes.
+As part of the PhD studentship, Rebecca Miller investigated the features which cause an increase in waste and lipofuscin accumulation.
+The team aimed to understand how to keep the retina healthy and functioning longer to stop the vision loss that dry AMD causes.

 Want to know more?

-To learn more about Dr Ratnayaka's research, please see the video below.
+To learn more about Dr Ratnayaka's research, watch the video below.

 Since 1987 the Macular Society has invested around £10 million in over 100 research projects.